 Since Optimus does not influence the image quality and visual display of images, the level of JPEG compression cannot be changed in the plugin.
 Tutorial: change JPEG quality directly in WordPress.

-The reason: retroactive changes to existing images (file name, file size, etc.) can negatively influence the ranking and the position within the google image search.
+Note: Optimizing existing images (file name, file size, etc.) can influence the ranking and the position within the google image search.
 See the study for more information.

 TinyPNG uses image compression that leads to quality losses.

 Optimus compresses WordPress images completely without quality loss.

 The only difference between Optimus HQ, Optimus HQ PRO and the free version of Optimus are additional file formats and increased limits.
 If the free Optimus Plugin runs in WordPress without any errors, but does not optimize all types of images (see installation), you can purchase Optimus HQ (PRO) without thinking twice in order to get rid of the limitations of the free version.

 After the payment process is completed successfully, the customer receives his license key over e-mail.

 Activation in WordPress: in the list of active plugins in the Optimus area (same line as „deactivate“) you can find the link „Activate Optimus HQ“.
 Clicking it opens a field for entering and saving the Optimus HQ key.

 In the same spot a new Optimus HQ key can also be entered, for example if a new license was ordered after a year of usage.
 The field for entering the license key will be labeled „Enter other Optimus HQ key“ in this case.
 The expiry date of your license will also be displayed here.

 Optimus HQ = private projects.
 Optimus HQ PRO was introduced so that you can use the Optimus plugin on customer websites.
 This license also expires automatically after a year.
 It can be—but does not have to be—renewed and entered in the WordPress instances.